matebaranyi1995/interpretable-dl/README.md

 To follow the rest of the project, it is important to understand the education system in Hungary, in particular the university admission process, in this section we give a brief overview.

 In Hungary, secondary education consists of 4 (sometimes 5) years of schooling, preceding 8 years of elementary education and followed by higher education.
 Like several other countries, a five-point grading scale is used for grading, where (1) is the failing grade and (5) corresponds to excellent.
-At the end of the high school studies, students take a centralized exit exam called "\'eretts\'egi", means maturity diploma or matura, that consists of five exams of core subjects: Mathematics, Hungarian Language and Literature, History, a chosen Foreign Language and one subject of the students' choice that they have been learning for at least 2 years.
+At the end of the high school studies, students take a centralized exit exam called "érettségi", means maturity diploma or matura, that consists of five exams of core subjects: Mathematics, Hungarian Language and Literature, History, a chosen Foreign Language and one subject of the students' choice that they have been learning for at least 2 years.
 The students can decide whether they take the exam of a subject at normal or at advanced level.

 The admission to higher education in Hungary mostly rely on the secondary school performance of the students and in particular the results of their matura.
 Students applying to colleges in Hungary gain an admission points score (APS) based on three factors: grades in secondary school and matura results (study points - SP), results of the maturity exams from two subjects required by the given university program (matura points - MP) and extra points (EP) for additional achievements (e.g. taking advanced-level matura exams, having certificate of a foreign language, earning a prestigious place in sport, art or academic competitions) and equal opportunity points (having disability, disadvantage, being on child care).
 Every bachelor's program requires matura exams of specified subjects, thus the aforementioned subject of students' choice may depend on the desired program (e.g. engineering bachelor programs usually require maths and a science subject).

 There are two ways to calculate the admission point score, and the system automatically takes into account the one that is more advantageous for the student.
 The first way is APS = SP + MP + EP, and the other is the "doubling method": APS = 2 MP + EP.
 The composition of APS is as follows:

 1. Study points (SP):
     * Two times the sum of the grades of the core subjects and a chosen science subject regarding the last two academic years when the subjects were studied.
-At most 2*2*5*5 = 100 points
+At most 2\*2\*5\*5 = 100 points
     * The average results (in percentage) of the five matura exams.
 At most 100 points.
 2. Matura points (MP):
     * Sum of the results (in percentage) of two certain matura exams required by the bachelor's program.
 At most 200 points.